jacob-rushton/Python_Physics/README.md

 # Python_Physics
-A collection of physical and astronomical projects written in Python
+Some examples of physics-related Python scripts to demonstrate my ability with the language.